-Term life insurance, provides a lump sum payment to your nominated beneficiaries (your spouse and/or children) when you die.
-It can help your loved ones to pay out any debts that you may have together (such as a mortgage) and it can provide for the future needs of any children you have (such as schooling costs, which are considerable).
-It can also provide a lump sum of money that that your partner can invest and gain an income from.
+Term life insurance provides a lump sum payment to your nominated beneficiaries (your spouse and/or children, for example) when you die or are diagnosed with a terminal illness.
+It can help your loved ones to pay any debts that you may have together (such as a mortgage), and for parents it can help provide for the future needs of your children (such as schooling costs, which can often be considerable).
+It can also provide a lump sum of money that your partner could potentially invest.

-In short, the purpose of term life insurance is to ensure that your family will, as far as is possible, still be able to afford the life that you planned to have.
-Term life insurance is a way to prevent financial trauma from compounding the emotional trauma they would inevitably suffer.
+In short, the purpose of term life insurance is to help ensure that your family can still afford the life that you planned to have and to prevent financial troubles from compounding the emotional trauma of losing a loved one.

 How much term life insurance do I need?

-The amount of cover you should have (your “sum insured”) will depend upon both your family and financial situation.
-In general, though, a life insurance policy should where possible:
+Whether you should take out a term life insurance policy and the amount of cover you should have (your “sum insured”) will depend upon both your family and financial situation.
+In general, though, a life insurance policy’s benefit amount calculated in order to:

 - Provide a lump sum to pay out all debts you owe (e.g. mortgage, car loan, credit cards).

-- Provide a lump sum to invest for future income.
+- Provide a lump sum for the beneficiary to invest for future income.

 - Provide a lump sum to cover any known, large future expenses (e.g. school fees, adult child’s wedding).

-To find out more about getting term life insurance from a financial adviser and to compare your options, read our annual Life Insurance Star Ratings report.
+To find out more about getting term life insurance and to compare your options, read our annual Life Insurance Star Ratings report.